Advocacy and Policy

 NYSCLA is the New York State Council of Landscape Architects.
 It was established to represent all licensed Landscape Architects in New York State at the request of the New York State Board for Landscape Architecture.
 It is a group of volunteers who are licensed landscape architects from around the state, appointed by New York, and New York Upstate, Chapters of the American Society of Landscape Architects, established to respond to issues of licensure and matters related to state regulations affecting the profession of Landscape Architecture.NYSCLA is staffed by an Executive Director who reviews pending bills in the State Legislature and acts as the liaison with the professional associations of Architects, Engineers and land surveyors in New York State.
 For more info please go to http://www.nyscla.org/

-- Create a calendar of educational programs for 2015 (to include but not limited to: Landscape Architecture month, 4 CEUs and a Beer programs, tours, June conference, Archtober tours)
+- Create a calendar of educational programs for the year (to include but not limited to: Landscape Architecture month, 4 CEUs and a Beer programs, tours, annual conference, Archtober tours)

 - Execute all logistics surrounding each of these programs including choosing topics, procuring speakers, venues, CEU learning objectives, writing up program information for communications and sponsor outreach, setting up ticket prices, refreshments.